SantosJGND/TELEVIR/README.md

 TAXDUMP: the path to the taxdump.tar.gz file.
 This should be the argument to a local instance of ncbi's taxdump.tar.gz. if given, the software will use this to rescue corruped files on download for those software that require it.
 Recommended when running locally.
 ORGANISM: the organism to be used.
 Options are: viral.
 ENV: the environment to be used.
 Options are: mngsbench.
-INSTALL_CONFIG: installation configuration, options are: minimal, full.

 Verify that these values correspond to those in the ENVS_PARAMS dictionary for the corresponding keys.

-NOTE: INSTALL_CONFIG == minimal will install only the software and databases required for the pipeline to run.
-INSTALL_CONFIG == full will install all the software and databases available for the pipeline.
-See install_scripts/config.py for more details.

 #### Deployment